gentootoaster/dickpicDownloader/README.md

 # dickpicDownloader
-Python script for downloading and organizing media files from Reddit API.
-Supports multi-threaded downloads, progress tracking, and size estimation.
+Python script for downloading and organizing dickpics from Reddit.
+Supports multi-threaded downloads 🚀, progress tracking 📈, and size estimation ⚖.

 Features:
 - Fast🚀